ITT Technical Institute-Richardson (Closed 2016)

 Source: 2015 (or latest year available) IPEDS

-- The nearest community college to ITT Technical Institute-Richardson is Richland College (4.2 miles away).
+- The nearest community college to ITT Technical Institute-Richardson is Vista College-Online (1.8 miles away).

 - College Location Mi.
 Students